America's Cup 2017: Teams for the

 Oracle Team USA

 The Challenger of Record (COR) is the first challenger accepted by the Defender of the America's Cup.
-The COR has lead position in negotiating the mutual consent terms of the next Defense with the Defender/Trustee such as time, location, type of yachts, Match format, and details rules, though in the past additional prospective challengers have sometimes also participated in the shaping of the conditions for the next match.
-Traditionally, the Defender and COR will set the initial terms and then Notices of Challenger from additional Yachts Clubs and their representatives will be submitted.
-The COR's Notice of Challenge was accepted as the winner crossed the finish line in the most recent America's Cup Match.
+The Notice of Challenge from Hamilton Island YC as COR was accepted on September 25, 2013, literally as the winning yacht crossed the finish line in the most recent America's Cup Match, as has become traditional.
+The COR has the lead position in negotiating the mutual consent terms of the next Defense with the Defender/Trustee such as time, location, type of yachts, Match format, and details of the rules, though in the past additional prospective challengers have sometimes also participated in the shaping of the conditions for the next match.
+After the Defender and COR set the initial terms, then Notices of Challenge from additional yacht clubs are submitted.
+In an unexpected development though, on July 18, 2014, HIYC gave notice that they will resign as COR for the 2017 America's Cup and withdraw from the event.

 Hamilton Island YC AUS